 Size and Growth Rate

-Normally this plant grows low, compact size about 12 inches will encourage flowering.
+Normally shrimp plants are low growing and compact in size needing only about 12″ inches in height to start flowering.
 When grown in a tree form, keep the head tight for flowering.

 Flowering and Fragrance